Dynamic Principal Component Analysis in High Dimensions: Dynamic principal component analysis with sparsity

-One advantage of DPCA is the ability to capture the dynamic information contained in data, which facilitates the interpretation.
-Formally, the principal subspaces of interest are defined to be the solution of the following optimization problem,
+One advantage of DPCA is the ability to capture the dynamic information contained in data, which facilitates interpretation.
+Formally, the dynamic principal eigenvectors can be found by solving the following optimization problem,